 Case Summary

-On April 22, 2020, several Arkansas voters and the organization Arkansas Voters First filed suit against John Thurston, acting in his official capacity as Arkansas's Secretary of State, alleging that enforcing the state's rules for gathering initiative petition signatures amidst the coronavirus pandemic impermissibly infringed upon their First and Fourteenth Amendment rights to political participation, expression and association.
-Plaintiffs sought declaratory and injunctive relief barring the state's in-person signatures, witnesses, and notary requirements from being enforced and delaying the deadline for gathering signatures to August 3, 2020.
+On April 22, 2020, Arkansas Voters First and two Arkansas voters filed a federal lawsuit against Arkansas’s Secretary of State challenging the state’s enforcement of initiative petition signature gathering rules during the coronavirus pandemic as violating their 1st and 14th Amendment rights to political participation, expression, and association.
+They sought declaratory and injunctive relief barring the enforcement of in-person signature, witness, and notary requirements and delaying the deadline for signature gathering to August 3, 2020.

 Case Library